-- Other corporate budgets includes funding for pay, price and pensions increases, along with funding to deal with unexpected costs unforeseen when the budget was set.
-As reported to Cabinet in the Quarter 1 Budget Monitoring report in July 2019 since the Medium Term Financial Strategy (MTFS) was approved in February, Welsh Government advised Local Authorities that additional grant funding was being made available during 2019-20 to meet the increased cost of teachers' pensions and fire service pensions, both of which had been funded in full through the MTFS, along with additional grant funding of £343,701 towards teachers' pay increases.
+• Other corporate budgets includes funding for pay, price and pensions increases, along with funding to deal with unexpected costs unforeseen when the budget was set.
+As reported to Cabinet in the Quarter 1 Budget Monitoring report in July 2019 since the Medium Term Financial Strategy (MTFS) was approved in February, Welsh Government advised Local Authorities that additional grant funding was being made available during 2019-20 to meet the increased cost of teachers' pensions and fire service pensions, both of which had been funded in full through the MTFS, along with additional grant funding of £343,701 towards teachers' pay

+- increases.
 In respect of the South Wales Fire and Rescue Authority, this meant that the levy was reduced by £272,405, compared to the original budgeted provision. - The total funding released from these allocations of £2.622 million is included in the overall pay and price budget.
 Council has agreed that the majority of this funding can be used to undertake capital works as part of an 'Investing in Communities Fund' and an earmarked reserve of £2 million has been created out of this reported under spend see section 4.4.4.
-The balance of funding is being held for unknown pay awards later in the year, including teachers' pay from September 2019.
-However, at this point in the year, there is a further projected under spend on the pay and price budget, primarily due to maximising grant funding to support pay and price pressures e.g. National Living Wage.
+At this point in the year, there is a further projected under spend on the pay and price budget due to reduced requirements for funding for budget pressures and inflationary increases compared to the estimates provided for at the start of the financial year primarily due to maximising grant funding to support pay and price pressures e.g. National Living Wage. - It should be noted that the projection on Other Corporate budgets could change significantly during the remainder of the financial year, especially due to the extent of inclement weather during the winter period and further demands on the Council Tax Reduction Scheme.
+At this point in the financial year, it is prudent to assume that all other budgets will be fully spent by year end.